beginning of content

 Your kidneys sit on either side of your backbone (spine), between your ribcage and your hips.

-What are the symptoms of kidney pain?
+What symptoms are related to kidney pain?

 It's more common to have kidney pain on just one side of the body.